Exponential decay for Constrained-degree percolation: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Rémy Sanchis for valuable discussions.
+We are grateful to Rémy Sanchis for several valuable discussions.
 Diogo C. dos Santos was partially supported by PNPD/CAPES.
 Roger Silva was partially supported by FAPEMIG (Universal APQ-00774-21).
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.